Ready to start syncing data to and from Microsoft Excel with automated updates? Here's what you need to know.In this Excel integration article:

 What this integration doesn’t support (yet!)

-Because it’s still in beta, our Microsoft Excel integration doesn’t do everything a full integration can.
+Since this is a lite connector, Uniot's Microsoft Excel integration doesn’t do everything a full integration can.
 Here are some of these limitations.

 Live sync: Due to limitations in Excel’s API, there can be a bit of a delay in sending information over once created in Excel.
 If your row is taking a bit longer to sync, try manually saving your spreadsheet.